nrobin24/pharmacology-thesis/#ch5-conclusion/chapter5.md

 ### 5.4.x - Use Automation

+Although I've outlined above some of the potential pitfalls of relying on large screening campaigns in academic labs, I maintain that automation is currently underutilized.
 With regards to methods, I found that automation was incredible helpful in many aspects of this paper.
-First there was the high throughput screen, which has been covered in this thesis.
+This was not limited to the use of HTS.
 In the development and optimization of assays with primary aNPCs, I used automated microscopy to test many conditions.
 Since I was working with a primary cell lines, the culture conditions were not predifined.
 In order to determine the correct coating to keep the cells on the plate, timing to keep the cells alive, etc, the use of automated microscopy and scoring was a major boon.
 Certainly a graduate student should be expected to spend a great deal of labor, but if they can spend this on convering more ground, as opposed to single monolithic task, then they can better cover what is expected in a scientific report or journal article.
+This equipment will continue to become less expensive to own and operate, and thus should be readily adopted.
+Also, core facilities may aid in this.

 ### 5.4.2 - Move beyond the pathway paradigm